- for JCPenney Users55

 - You can access your JCPenney credit card online and on your mobile device.
 You can view your statements, check your promotional financing balances, make current payments and schedule future automatic payments.
 You can view and modify your profile, view your transactions and track your purchases.
 You’ll also find helpful tips for avoiding fraud and disputing transactions, as well as the terms and conditions of your card agreement.

 While you may not have heard of Synchrony Bank, it is a prominent player in the store-branded credit card space, offering dozens of store-specific credit cards.
 Just like many store-branded credit cards, the Synchrony Bank cards we’re comparing below are designed to incent loyal shoppers, so earnings, rewards redemptions and even purchases are limited to affiliated stores.
-Sign-up bonuses for these store-branded credit cards are delivered in the form of a discount on your initial purchase the day you’re approved.
+However you won’t find any lucrative sign-up bonuses or generous earning capabilities.
 Fortunately, you’ll not incur any annual fees with any of these cards.

 Other cards in the Same Lineup